Success Stories: Projects the KFSC has supported

-Between 2012-16, the Kootenai Forest Stakeholders Coalition provided local wisdom and professional insights to help the Kootenai Forest shape land management projects that provide raw material for wood products, and improve forest conditions and wildlife habitat.
+Starting in 2012, the KFSC provided local wisdom and professional insights to help the Kootenai National Forest shape land management projects that provide raw material for wood products, and improve forest conditions and wildlife habitat.
+The KFSC developed project-level teams led by local community members to collaborate on proposed outcomes for the projects, and provide cohesive, informed public comments to the Forest Service.
 These collaborative projects have produced improved on-the-ground results and are able to avoid or withstand litigation.

 2012 Sparring Bulls